Michael Nyman: Honours

 Nyman was appointed Commander of the Order of the British Empire (CBE) in the 2008 Birthday Honours.

-Nyman was awarded an honorary doctorate (DLitt) from The University of Warwick on 30 January 2007.
-At the degree ceremony, The University of Warwick Brass Society and Chamber Choir, conducted by Paul McGrath, premiered a specially composed procession and recession fanfare by Nyman.
+Nyman was awarded an honorary doctorate (DLitt) from the University of Warwick on 30 January 2007.
+At the degree ceremony, the University of Warwick Brass Society and Chamber Choir, conducted by Paul McGrath, premiered a specially composed procession and recession fanfare by Nyman.

-In 2015, he was awarded the Golden Duke for Lifetime Achievement, the special award of the 6th Odessa International Film Festival.
+In 2015, he was awarded the Golden Duke for Lifetime Achievement, the special award of the 6th Odesa International Film Festival.

+In 2025, he received a Lifetime Achievement from the World Soundtrack Academy.

 Works

 Besides his compositions Nyman is also a filmmaker, having made over 80 films, his first shot in 1968.